Kwanzoo/recurly-client-java/README.md

 Dependencies
 ------------

-This wrapper relies on the excellent [Jersey REST client API](https://jersey.dev.java.net/)
+This wrapper relies on the excellent [Jersey 2 REST client API](https://jersey.dev.java.net/)

 Developed By
 -------------

 The initial code was developed by Manoj Mathai, GSLab, for Kwanzoo Inc.

-The Transparent Post API, Recurly API v2 and Recurly JS support and further API integration was done by Thomas Bachmann, Mambu GmbH.
+The Transparent Post API, Recurly API v2, Recurly JS support, further API integration and migration to Jersey 2 was done by Thomas Bachmann, Mambu GmbH.